ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 * **Level 4:** All MUST requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**.
 * **Level 5:** All MUST and SHOULD requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**.
 * **Level 6:** All MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**.

+#### **[D10]**
+A claim that a canonical token list implementation conforms to this specification SHOULD describe a testing procedure carried out for each requirement to which conformance is claimed, that justifies the claim with respect to that requirement.

+[[D10]](#d10) testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.
+Therefore, conformance tests for all requirements can exist, and can be described as required in [[D10]](#d10).

+#### **[R29]**
+A claim that a canonical token list implementation conforms to this specification at **Level 2** or higher MUST describe the testing procedure carried out for each requirement at **Level 2** or higher, that justifies the claim to that requirement.

+[[R29]](#r29) testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.
+Therefore, conformance tests for all requirements can exist, be described, be built and implemented and results can be recorded as required in [[R29]](#r29).

 -------